 MBBE 652 Molecular Plant–Fungal Interactions (3) Focuses on the actions of plant pathogenic fungi/oomycetes and their host responses at the molecular and cellular level.
 Current genetic and genomic approaches to study plant-fungal interactions will be discussed.
 Graduate standing only.
 Pre: consent.
 (Every 2 years) (Cross-listed as PEPS 652)

 MBBE 680 Methods in Plant Molecular Biology (3) (1 Lec, 2 3-hr Lab) Advanced methodology and research strategies.
 Hands-on laboratory training in basic and current molecular procedures for plant research.
 Pre: one of BIOC 481 or BIOL 407.

 MBBE 683 Advanced Bioinformatics Topics for Biologists (4) Teaches problem-solving with bioinformatic tools.
 Real-world problems will be provided and worked out, students encouraged to provide their own research problem where they require assistance.
 Graduate student must work on genomics research project requiring bioinformatic analysis, working knowledge of UNIX OS, Perl, Java or C. A-F only.
 Pre: ICS 471 and ICS 491 and ICS 691 (or equivalent), or consent.
 (Alt. years)

 MBBE 687 Advanced Lab Techniques (1) (1 Lec, 2 3-hr Lab) Advanced laboratory techniques used in life science research.
+A-F only.
 Pre: graduate standing or consent.
 (Cross-listed as ANSC 687 and FSHN 687)

 MBBE 691 Advanced Special Topics in MBBE (V) Study and discussion of advanced special topics and problems in molecular biosciences and bioengineering.
 Pre: graduate standing or consent.